Soil Datasets > Maps > Soil Atlas of Latin America

 The atlas is designed to reach the general public, the education sector and policy makers dealing with environmental, agricultural and social issues.
 The first edition entitled: el Atlas de suelos de América Latina y el Caribe is published in Spanish.
 Portuguese and English versions will follow.

-Download the PDF version of Atlas of Latin America and the Caribbean (el Atlas de suelos de América Latina y el Caribe) - Size 127 MB.
+Spanish version: Download the PDF of Atlas of Latin America and the Caribbean (el Atlas de suelos de América Latina y el Caribe) - Size 127 MB.

 Physical copies are available for purchase from the EU Bookshop .